awsdocs/aws-app-mesh-user-guide/doc_source/what-is-app-mesh.md

 ## Adding App Mesh to an example application<a name="example-application"></a>

-Consider the following simple example application, that doesn’t use App Mesh\.
+Consider the following simple example application that doesn’t use App Mesh\.
 The two services can be running on AWS Fargate, Amazon Elastic Container Service \(Amazon ECS\), Amazon Elastic Kubernetes Service \(Amazon EKS\), Kubernetes on Amazon Elastic Compute Cloud \(Amazon EC2\) instances, or on Amazon EC2 instances with Docker\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/app-mesh/latest/userguide/images/simple-app-diagram.png)